pfdubois/BridgeBidding/source/AdvancedNotrump.rst

 -------------------------

 .. index::
-   pair:1N Responses;advanced three-Level
+   pair:1N;advanced three-level responses
-   pair:1N Responses;advanced four-way Transfers
+   pair:1N;advanced four-way transfers
-   pair:1N Responses;advanced splinters
+   pair:1N;advanced splinters

 Assuming we play 1N - 3♣ as Five-Card Stayman, game forcing, here is my recommended structure for the remaining bids at the three-level.
 These are all game forcing.
 See